Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Mapping Particle Configurations to Continuum Fields: Spherical Harmonics Representations

+{To approximate in practice the integration over the surface of the sphere and the inner-product, we use Lebedev quadratures~\cite{Lebedev1999,Lebedev1976}.
+The Lebedev quadratures provide weights $w_k$ and nodal locations $\mb{x}_k$ to sample scalar functions $f$ on the spherical surface to approximate integrals as

+{The Lebedev quadratures have a number of desirable properties that include a high-order of accuracy and a more symmetric distribution of nodal samples than uniform latitude-longitude based methods~\cite{AtzbergerSoftMatter2016,AtzbergerGrossHydro2018,Lebedev1999}.} }

-To approximate in practice the intergration over the surface of the sphere and the inner-product, we use Lebedev quadratures~\cite{Lebedev1999,Lebedev1976}.
-We estimate the radial function $r(\theta_k,\phi_k)$ as $\tilde{r}_k$ using the coarse-grained beads comprising the membrane surface.
-We compute $\tilde{r}_k$ using a ray generated by the angles $(\theta_k,\phi_k)$ associated with the $k^{th}$ Lebedev quadrature node on the unit sphere and the coordinates of the closest bead to this ray on the surface.
+We estimate the radial function $r(\theta_k,\phi_k)$ as $\tilde{r}_k$ using the coarse-grained beads comprising the membrane surface. {This is computed using $\tilde{r}_k$ of a ray generated by the angles $(\theta_k,\phi_k)$.
+This is associated with the $k^{th}$ Lebedev quadrature node on the unit sphere.
+The coordinates of the closest bead to this ray is used on the surface.
+These calculations used $590$ Lebedev quadrature points to capture spherical harmonics of degree $\ell \leq 21$.} {The equation~\refp{sph_expansion_L2} is approximated by the discrete sum}